jrderuiter/airflow-fs/docs/concepts.rst

 widespread development of many a-to-b operators (e.g., S3ToHiveOperator, GcsToS3Operator, etc.), resulting in unnecessary code duplication.

-AirflowFS aims to solve this issue by defining a common interface for file system hooks, which is based on a subset of functions from the `os` and `shutil` modules in the Python standard library.
+airflow-fs aims to solve this issue by defining a common interface for file system hooks, which is based on a subset of functions from the `os` and `shutil` modules in the Python standard library.
 This interface allows operations to be performed across different file systems using the same code, easing their use for developers.
 Moreover,